Are you a Nurse, Nurse Practitioner, or Physician Assistant looking to work from home?

 - VALUE YA’SELF

 Do not be misinformed: you DO NOT always need to be 100% qualified for jobs in order to apply.
-If you are at least 75% qualified, you should most certainly apply.
-Now, if you’re a new grad and they are looking for 10+ years experience, don’t waste the time.
+If you are at least 75% qualified, you should certainly apply.
+Now, if you’re a new grad and they are looking for 10+ years experience, don’t waste your time.
 But if you have 8 years and match pretty much everything else, go ahead!
-Try not to disqualify yourself with your own doubts.
+Don’t disqualify yourself with your own doubts.
 Let them do that.
-That is what they get paid to do.

 - HUMBLE YA’SELF

 Expect MANY rejection letters and MANY ghostings, and don’t take it personal at all.
 Expect to apply for months, even years.
 I’m sorry, its the truth.
 It’s not YOU, it’s the fact that so many qualified nurses apply to these jobs.
-The odds just make it more difficult, even if you are wildly qualified.
+The odds just make it more difficult for everyone.

 Hiring managers have a goal of parsing through the best resumes, not rejecting the worst people, so realize that these numerical odds have nothing to do with you as a person or as a nurse.
 It only takes 1 person to give you 1 chance.
 And even if that 1 job isn’t your ideal situation, it may be the stepping stone you need to advance into something better soon.